-3.01 The most convenient way of testing continuity through the office is to use a tone source and an earphone, handset, and speaker or equivalent device to monitor the channel.
-In testing switched channels, a dial-up milliwatt number can often be used as the tone source.
-Flowchart 1 gives a brief outline of the required steps for testing a channel at a central office and can be used as a guide.
+on the premises is to use a tone source and an earphone, handset, and speaker, or equivalent device, to monitor the channel.
+The tests access points should be chosen for these tests that are as far as possible from each other.
+Generally, one point will be where the channel first enters the premises and the other will be at the NI.
+Flowchart 1 gives a brief outline of the required steps for testing a channel at a customer premises and can be used as a guide.
 The sections referenced in the flowchart give tests for meeting the requirements.

-Note: The continuity test is used to check for an uninterrupted connection between the two farthest points in an office.
+Note: The continuity test is used to check for an uninterrupted connection between the two farthest points at the CP.
 This test does not give any assurance as to the proper installation or adjustment of equipment.